Buda Castle: tickets, tours, opening hours and more

 The first thing to know is what you can visit in the Buda Castle, also known as the Royal Palace.
 Given its history, this castle has suffered attacks that meant the destruction of much of its structure, although it has always been rebuilt every time this happened.

-To enter you must pass through a beautifully ornate gate dating from the early 20th century.
+The vast majority of tours and individual visitors usually enter the grounds through St. George's Square, as this is where the funicular stop that connects the hill to the Chain Bridge and, therefore, to Pest is located.
+To enter you have to go through a beautifully ornate gate dating from the early twentieth century.
 Next to it you will see a bronze statue of a bird on a pedestal, the symbol of the Kingdom of Hungary.

 What to see in Buda Castle